tes/electrician/README.md

 Electrician is a module for wiring together systems composed of components.
 In order for a component to play well with electrician, it needs to support a simple interface.
-Component should define a way to be started (`start` function), a way to be stopped (`stop` function) and list its dependencies (`dependsOn` property).
-Electrician can then wire these components into a system (which is itself a component).
 Components supporting this interface are called _electric components_.
+Electric component should define a way to be started (`start` function), a way to be stopped (`stop` function) and list its dependencies (`dependsOn` property).
+Electrician can then wire these components into a system (which is itself an electric component).

 When system is started, electrician ensures that all the components are started in correct depedency order, and it passes all dependencies down to components start functions.

 Conversely when system is stopped all the components are stopped in reverse order.